BinaryMuse/battlenet/README.md

 Contributing
 ============

 If you would like to contribute to the project, please feel free to do so.
 Just fork the project, commit your changes (preferably to a new branch), and then send me a pull request via GitHub.
+Be sure to add tests for your feature or fix.

 Please do not change the contents of the `VERSION` file, or if you do, do so in a separate commit so that I can cherry-pick around it.